The exhaust gas recirculation (EGR) valve, does exactly what the name implies. It circulates, exhaust gas, for a second time.

 Exhaust Gas Recirculation (EGR) Valve, Replacement

-If the (EGR) valve has vacuum pipes to it, label them before twisting and pulling the pipes off.
-Then carefully take off any electrical connections.
+If the (EGR) valve has vacuum pipes leading to it, label them before twisting and pulling the pipes off.
+Then, carefully take off any electrical connections.
 This should be possible by hand, even if they are tight.

 The valve itself, may be mounted within a sturdy outer body, bolted to the cylinder head.
-Because, it has hot exhaust gases going through it at times, the bolts holding it on, may be particularly tight.
+Because, it has hot exhaust gases going through all the time, the bolts holding it on, may be particularly tight.

 So, it’s always a good idea, to spray these bolts with a lubricant, such as WD40.
 Consequently, this will help remove stuck bolts.
 Once the bolts are all off, take the valve and body out.
 Finally, remove any old gaskets.

-Simply reverse the process above, with the new valve to fit it to the engine.
+Simply reverse the process above, with the new exhaust gas recirculation (EGR) valve, to fit it to the engine.

 Conclusion

-Find out what kind of (EGR) valve, is on the vehicle, so you can use the appropriate test procedure.
+Find out what kind of exhaust gas recirculation (EGR) valve, you have, so you can use the appropriate test procedure.
 Examine the valve or refer to a service manual.
 Also, on some vehicles, you may find this information, on the under hood emissions decal.
 Then, find out what kind of vacuum controls, are used in the vacuum plumbing.

 For instance, does it have a ported vacuum switch or a solenoid?
 To find out, follow the vacuum connections from the valve.
 Then, refer to a service manual or the under hood emissions decal, for vacuum hose routing information.